Shaping general practice

 Medical students are strongly influenced by their peers and GPs interacting with medical students on placement can have an extremely positive influence on career choices.
 The RCGP is keen to better support GPs to offer high-quality placement experiences and to celebrate their vital contribution to the training of future GPs.

 The Society Partnership Network is a prime example of the RCGP’s efforts to instill positive peer-to-peer engagement through the fantastic work of student-led GP Societies.
-Visit here for a medical student perspective on Destination GP.
+For a medical student's perspective on Destination GP, read the full article on the BJGP life website.

 The impact of clinical contact and need to change discourse